Last updated:

 Inu (Dog)

-Japanese Zodiac Zodiac Sign · Earth · Ruled by Saturn
+Japanese Zodiac Sign · Earth · Ruled by Saturn

 Inu, the Dog, is deeply honored in Japan as a symbol of loyalty and protection.
 Inu-year people are the faithful guardians of the Juunishi — devoted, just, and endlessly compassionate.
 Their love is steadfast and their moral compass true.